 Executive teams have been head-down in meetings in search of those answers.
 Many have attempted to repair broken company cultures with band-aid fixes such as meditation apps and fancy gifts.
 But, like any problem in life, the root cause must be uncovered—and fixed at that level—if they want a long-lasting solution.

 The current state of employee well-being is grim.
-Only one in six employees in the U.S. is flourishing, or in a high state of well-being at work, according to a survey of more than 14,000 people from 37 countries from Great Place to Work® and Johns Hopkins University’s Carey Business School.
+In the employee wellbeing research study, only one in six employees in the U.S. is flourishing, or in a high state of well-being at work, according to a survey of more than 14,000 people from 37 countries from Great Place To Work® and Johns Hopkins University’s Carey Business School.

 “On one hand, employers seem concerned about retention of talent as expectations of the workforce may have shifted,” says Richard Smith, professor practice and vice dean for education and partnerships at Johns Hopkins University.
 “Yet, on the other hand, we find that only 16% of employees are flourishing—pointing to a clear opportunity to address employee well-being in U.S. workplaces.”